MicrosoftDocs/SupportArticles-docs/Exchange/ExchangeOnline/administration/reconnect-inactive-or-soft-deleted-mailboxes-to-ad.md

     Set-MsolUser -userprincipalname  -ImmutableId <ImmutableId>
     ```

-5. Perform a Delta sync on AD Connect.
+6. Perform a Delta sync on Azure AD Connect.

 6. This connects original Azure AD account into the scope of Azure AD Connect